2023

 2023-0338 17 Sep 2023 Central and South East Kent

-Royal College of Obstetricians and Gyna… NHS England
+NHS England Royal College of Obstetricians and Gyna…

-Concerns summary Unclear guidance on testing staff for potential infection sources and a lack of national protocols for antiviral therapy in post-partum women with systemic infection, specifically for Herpes Simplex, put patients at risk.
+Concerns summary (AI summary) Unclear guidance on testing staff for potential infection sources and a lack of national protocols for antiviral therapy in post-partum women with systemic infection, specifically for Herpes Simplex, put patients at risk.

 Riya Hirani